 Can I see the Nurse Practitioner today?

-For your convenience, our staff NPs are available to see students on an appointment basis during the fall and spring semesters.
+For your convenience, our staff NPs see students by appointment during the fall and spring semesters.
 The NPs are not available during summer and winter breaks.
-You may schedule through our Patient Portal.
+You may schedule an appointment through our Patient Portal.
 Hours vary each semester, so please check current semester NP hours.
 If there are openings, you may schedule for the current day, and if it is an urgent situation, we strongly encourage you to walk into our office and speak to our staff.

 Students can get immediate assistance from a Nurse Practitioner from their home or residence hall through FREE eCare visits provided by Norton Healthcare.
-For detailed instructions and availability follow this link: Norton eCare Visits.
+For detailed instructions follow this link: Norton eCare Visits.

 Can I have my prescription filled at the Health Services Clinic?

 The Health Services Clinic does not have an outpatient pharmacy, but we do offer a variety of common over-the-counter medications for your symptoms FREE of charge.
 For your convenience, nearby pharmacy information may be found on our Nearby Medical Facilities page.
 The cost of medications prescribed by our NPs is the responsibility of the patient.

 Yes.
 Every fall flu injections are given out of our office and at various locations around campus.
 Please call for prices and locations.

 What tests can be performed at the clinic?

 A number of tests can be performed at the clinic FREE of charge including:

 Any special tests, such as cultures or blood work ordered by a Primary Care Provider, can be obtained at the clinic and sent to Quest Laboratories.
 You will receive a bill directly from Quest Laboratories for these services.